DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 Hello everybody,

-this is the version 0.3 of the Diplomacy OXP.
+this is the Diplomacy OXP.
 Its intended goal is to allow historical events to happen between systems (attacks, loots, alliances, taxes...), and to have actions depending on this (news, massed flottillas, state racket, who knows?).
 Technically, I see it as a war/diplomacy framework.
 It includes an easy API for oxp developers.